There’s no cure for spinal muscular atrophy (SMA). But there are treatments.

 Here’s what you need to know.

-The FDA has approved two medications to treat SMA:
+The FDA has approved three medications to treat SMA:

 Spinraza is for children and adults with a mutation in the SMN1 gene.
-The medicine is injected one time into your spinal canal, the area that houses your spinal cord.
+The medicine has 4 loading doses.which are injected into your spinal canal, the area that houses your spinal cord.
+The first 3 doses are administered at 14-day intervals.
+The fourth dose should be given 30 days after the third dose.
+After the loading dose period, a dose should be administered once every 4 months.
 It uses a man-made genetic material called antisense oligonucleotide to help your body make more SMN proteins.
 Those extra proteins help your muscles work better and ease symptoms.

-Because it’s such a new treatment, experts aren’t sure how long Spinraza works.
-They do know that children who get it early in their lives tend to have the best results.
+It's unclear how long Spinraza works but it is known that children who get it early in their lives tend to have the best results.

 Zolgensma is for children younger than 2 years old.
 It’s also a one-time medication.
 But this one is given by an IV into a vein.

-Like Spinraza, the earlier people with SMA start to take Zolgensma, the more effective it’s likely to be.
+With each of these medications, the earlier people with SMA start taking them, the more effective they are likely to be.

 Your doctor might also recommend: